AnimeThemes/animethemes-api-docs/docs/graphql/intro/ratelimiting/index.md

 Clients can request a lot of fields, which can quickly result in a lot of heavy logic.

-The AnimeThemes GraphQL API enforces a maximum of 250 fields per request.
+The AnimeThemes GraphQL API enforces a maximum of 10000 of complexity value.

 If your query exceeds this limit, the API will return a 200 status code with the following error response: